ajung23/vrynt-ml-internship/README.md

-# Vrynt ML Internship — MLOps, ASR, and Diffusion
+# Vrynt ML Internship: MLOps & OCI-to-AWS Migration

-This repository documents my internship work, which focused on bridging the gap between AI research and production-ready products.
+This repository documents my internship, which was focused on a critical business objective: **evaluating and migrating the company's AI infrastructure from Oracle Cloud (OCI) to Amazon Web Services (AWS).**

-My main project was to build a full **end-to-end MLOps pipeline** for a Speech-to-Text (ASR) model, deploying it as a scalable cloud service on **AWS SageMaker**.
+My primary role was to act as an MLOps engineer, proving the viability of AWS for the company's AI workloads.
+I did this by building a complete, end-to-end pipeline for a real-time Speech-to-Text (ASR) model, deploying it as a scalable cloud service on **AWS SageMaker**.

-I also prototyped and built tools for **text-to-image diffusion** and **neural style transfer** to support the company's core product.
+I was responsible for the entire project lifecycle: from initial evaluation and cloud architecture design to deploying the final application and writing the comprehensive migration documentation for the rest of the engineering team.

 ---

-## Final Products: Streamlit Demo Apps
+## Final Products: Deployed Endpoint & Streamlit Demo

-To prove the success of the pipelines, I built interactive Streamlit apps.
-These apps allowed the entire team (technical and non-technical) to test the live AI models.
+To prove the success of the migration, I built a production-grade ASR service on SageMaker and a front-end Streamlit app to interact with it.
+This allowed the entire team to test the performance, cost, and stability of the new AWS-based infrastructure.

 <p align="center">
   <img src="docs/screenshot_streamlit_stt.png" alt="STT Streamlit UI" width="45%"/>